Test the Cumulative Layout Shift of a URL

 First of all, keep in mind that using this feature may impact (either positively or negatively) the Cumulative Layout Shift scores.
 Therefore it is highly recommended to perform tests for both scenarios.

-To utilize the experimental feature, fill in the URL and click on "Advanced" under the URL field in the form.
+To utilize the experimental feature, fill in the URL.

 Next, add the text of the HTML element to click, often this is "Accept", "Accept all", "Verstanden" (German) or "OK", etc.